-The functions are passed a string and wrap the string with ANSI codes to enable an ANSI graphic representation for the text, with a reset after the text.
+The functions are passed a string and wrap the string with ANSI codes to enable the specific font attributes, with a reset of all attributes after the string.

 Note that the exact color interpretation of the ANSI codes varies significantly between platforms and applications, and is frequently configurable, often using themes.
 You may need to adjust your application's settings to get an optimum display.